chartes/latin-2nd-century-to-thomas-more/README.md

 > Glaise, A., & Clérice, T. (2021).
 Du IIème siècle à Thomas More, un corpus gold de latin lemmatisé et annoté en morpho-syntaxe (Version 0.0.1) [Data set]. https://doi.org/10.5281/zenodo.1234

+## Data

+In raw, you'll find data grouped by phase, in their "raw" form after the export from Pyrrha.

+In `lasla-model-ready`, you'll find each text separately, preprocessed in order to be valid with current Pie-Extended LASLA models.

+In `lasla-model-ready.tsv`, you'll find all the content of `lasla-model-ready` in a single file.

 ## Total

 There are 57123 tokens registered in this corpus.